 John Knight settled in East Souris in the 1800s and is credited with being the “father” of Souris as he purchased a wharf, constructed a breakwater, and ran a shipbuilding business all of which helped establish Souris as a major port.

 A fixed-red light, exhibited from of a small lantern hoisted atop a 12.5-metre (41-foot) mast, was established on the outer end of the breakwater at Souris East at the opening of navigation in 1889.
 A square, flat-roofed shed was located at the base of the mast, and the whole structure was painted white and erected by Peter Aylward under a contract for $400.
 This light helped vessels accurately locate the outer end of the breakwater and gain safe anchorage in its lee.
-When this light was established, the red sector in the East Souris Lighthouse was discontinued, but mariners were altered that foul weather might prevent the keeper from relighting the breakwater light if it happened to be extinguished.
+When this light was established, the red sector in the East Souris Lighthouse was discontinued, but mariners were alerted that foul weather might prevent the keeper from relighting the breakwater light if it happened to be extinguished.
 A southeast gale on August 21, 1893, which broke up a 46-metre (150-foot) section in the middle of the breakwater, carried away the mast and shed, but the light was quickly replaced.

 The breakwater light was carried away again during a southwest gale in the autumn of 1895.
 A temporary replacement light was put in operation on May 4, 1896 until a new foundation block was constructed and a new mast and shed placed thereon later that summer.